OyeLabsTechnologies/Freelancer-Clone/README.md

 ***Step 3: Share Your Platform’s Value***

-Your Freelancer Clone isn’t just a marketplace—it’s a solution for efficient hiring and earning.
+Your Freelancer Clone isn’t just a marketplace, it’s a solution for efficient hiring and earning.
 Use blogs, social media, and launch campaigns to explain how your platform saves time, ensures secure payments, and connects businesses with skilled professionals quickly.

 ***Step 4: Build Trust with Insights***